Last updated on June 9, 2025

 One important point is to make sure you maintain your basic writing skills.
 If grammar is something you struggle with on occasion, make a plan to catch any mistakes you might make.
 Using a tool like Grammarly or Microsoft Word’s spell check can be very helpful in making sure no minor errors are made.
 You can also try reading your essay out loud, or asking a friend to look it over.
 Sometimes two pairs of eyes are better than one.

-Another way to elevate your essay is to open with a hook.
+Another way to improve your essay is to open with a hook.
 Perhaps you have a funny story about your academic experiences that relates to the question asked.
 Or, you could retell the moment you decided to pursue your current major.
 Any impactful experience you’ve had that relates to the question asked can be a good way to open your essay.

 Opening with a hook makes your essay more memorable and makes the reader want to keep reading.
 If your essay sounds generic or uninspired, the donor may pass you over for someone else.
 Making your essay personal and engaging is a key way to make an impact on your reader and stand out from other competitors.